How to Get Marker Out of Clothes: Tools, Steps & More!

 Exceptions may include:

-- Or non-washable marker stains that have had time to set in and/or have been previously washed and dried.
+• Or non-washable marker stains that have had time to set in and/or have been previously washed and dried.

 Fortunately, most marker stains can be removed using human-safe and natural products most of us keep around the house.

-Natural Alternatives For Marker Stain Removal
+Natural Solutions For Removing Marker Stains

 The tools listed above can be used alone, or in some cases combined to remove most types of markers—such as washable marker, regular markers, or dry erase markers— from clothing.